 SOME LOCATIONS WE CAN VISIT

 Pre-1835.
-Birramung Marr celebrates the Birrarung ‘River if Mists’ and the original federation of the Kulin Nation.
+Federation Wharf, Birramung Marr Park and the Yarra Yarra.
+Birrarug Marr celebrates the Birrarung ‘River of Mists’ and the original federation of the Kulin Nation.
 The ‘Yarra Yarra’ was the site of the first explorers and settlers arrival in 1835.
-What was their impact on the Kulin Federation and how did that influence Australia?
+Who were the European founders, why were they here in 1835 and what was their impact on the Kulin Federation.

 St Pauls Cathedral 1854: Early church services.
-Gold rush Eureka demonstrations: – Birth of Australian democracy and flag: Eureka paved the way for the national ideal of ideals of a new nation, a democratic ‘working mans paradise’ and created the national flag.
+Gold rush Eureka demonstrations: – Birth of Australian democracy and flag.

-271 Collins: The confidence of the gold boom with Collins Street as world financial centre gave Melbourne a boost as ‘Marvellous Melbourne’, attracted international attention though the great exhibitions of the 1880s and inspired the Federation movement.
+271 Collins formner Bank of Australasia: The confidence of the gold boom with Collins Street as world financial centre gave Melbourne a boost as ‘Marvellous Melbourne’,

-The GPO building 1886: The Centre of Melbourne, changes in technology, fire.
+The GPO building 1886: The Centre of Melbourne, changes in te

 1890s – Flinders Lane: The great heritage warehouses, subterranean Melbourne immigration pathway form the docks